hackclub/hackclub/workshops/notes_to_self/README.md

 It's a good thing we added a class to our new note form, because now we can reference it using the selector `.new-note`!
 The asterisk means "everything," so here we are saying this rule applies to "everything that is within `.new-note`."

-The [display attribute](TODO) specifies how elements are laid out on the page.
+The [display property](http://learnlayout.com/display.html) specifies how elements are laid out on the page.

 ## Part IV: The JavaScript File